ibm-cloud-docs/resiliency/bcdr-approaches.md

 ## Approach 3: Minimal operation
 {: #Approach3-MinimalOperation}

 The minimal operation approach differs from Approach 2 because a minimal service is maintained and running on the DR site, reducing RTO.
-Included is networking fabric, such as Direct Link, VPNs, and global load balancers, which might otherwise have lead times of several days.
+Included is networking fabric, such as {{site.data.keyword.dl_short}}, VPNs, and global load balancers, which might otherwise have lead times of several days.

 Summary of the minimal operation approach:

 * Minimal infrastructure is provisioned, configured and active in a second region.
 * Autoscaling is used to quickly provision capacity.
-* Networking infrastructure such as Direct Link, VPN, and global load balancers are in place.
+* Networking infrastructure such as {{site.data.keyword.dl_short}}, {{site.data.keyword.vpn_vpc_short}}, and global load balancers are in place.
 * Data is frequently restored in the DR region.
 * Database read replicas are in-place, where available.
 * Minimal operation provides a faster RTO, since services are running and data is at least partially restored.

 Data backups are applied to the active DR services at a frequency that supports a more aggressive RTO.
-Backups can be automated through jobs run by IBM Cloud Code Engine.
+Backups can be automated through jobs run by {{site.data.keyword.codeenginefull_notm}}.

 If a disaster is called, the recovery of outstanding, unapplied backups is carried out and services are scaled to an appropriate level.
 If a read replica IBM Cloud Database is used, the read replica is transformed into a stand-alone copy.